cogeotiff/rio-tiler/README.md

 # (3, 256, 256)
 ```

-This is how to to save a tile to PNG or JPEG.
+Save a tile to PNG or JPEG.

 ```
 from rio_tiler.utils import array_to_img